Research Opportunities for Science Educators (ROSE) Program

 The ROSE (Research Opportunities for Science Educators) program aims to energize and enhance the teaching of high school science in New Mexico by leveraging the research resources of UNM and the educational resources of PED.
 Middle and high school science teachers (ROSE Scholars) join ongoing projects for “hands on” participation in discovery-based research and bring their new ideas, tools and enthusiasm back to their classrooms.

-• Participants will receive a stipend of $1200.00 per week for five weeks
+• Participants receive a stipend of $1200.00 per week for five weeks

-• Housing will be provided on-campus for those that do not have local housing
+• Housing is provided on-campus if you do not have local housing

-• All participants will receive a UNM parking pass
+• All participants receive a UNM parking pass

-Applying is easy -- our online application asks for your name, school, email address, and a few questions about your experience and teaching, and can be found here:
+Applying is easy -- our online application asks for your name, school, email address, and a few questions about your experience and teaching.

 To learn more about the individual research opportunities, please see this list of project descriptions